apalache-mc/apalache/README.md

 ## Community

 - Discuss the use of Apalache and R&D on the [Apalache Forum][].
-- Join the chat in the [Apalache zulip stream].
 - [Contribute](./CONTRIBUTING.md) to the development of Apalache.

 ## Funding and Sponsorship